newtonepv/gpbus/README.md

 </p>

 ## Installing and running
-Ceck the README.md inside each app directory to know how to install both.
+Check the README.md inside each app directory to know how to install both.
 <hr>

 ## License
 This project is open for educational and practicing purposes.
-The commercial usage is initially forbidden, [contact me](#contacts) to discuss terms.
+The commercial usage is initially prohibited, [contact me](#contacts) to discuss terms.

 ## Contacts
 - LinkedIn: [linkedin.com/in/newtonepv](https://linkedin.com/in/newtonepv)